openstack/openstack-ansible/doc/source/user/aio/quickstart.rst

 Notes:
-  You might encounter an error while running the Ansible bootstrap script when building some of the Python extension (like pycrypto) which says:
+  You might encounter an error while running the Ansible bootstrap script when building some of the Python extensions (like pycrypto) which says:

   .. code-block:: shell-session